Society of the Rights of Man: Members and principles

-Activities and history
+Activities

-During the funeral of General Lamarque riots broke out on June 5–6, 1832 organised by the Society.
+During the funeral of General Lamarque riots broke out on June 5–6, 1832, organised by the Society.
 These were brutally put down by the police.
-Further riots followed in Lyon and Paris in 1834.
-In April 1834, there were serious disturbances broke out in Paris following the passing of a law to curtail the activities of the Republican Society of Human Rights (changing the allowed group sizes) which spread to Lyon.
+Further riots followed in Paris and Lyon in 1834.
+In April 1834, there were serious disturbances that broke out in Paris following the passing of a law to curtail the activities of the Republican Society of Human Rights (changing the allowed group sizes) which spread to Lyon.
 The disturbances were brutally put down by the army.
 It took 13,000 police and 4 days of fighting to put down the riot.
-All people living in an apartment block in the Rue Transnonain from where reportedly shots had been fired were massacred.
+All people living in an apartment block in the Rue Transnonain from where shots had been fired were massacred.

 This event was "caricatured" by the journal La Caricature under its editor Charles Philipon, specifically in a lithograph by its prized satirical draughtsman Honoré Daumier, entitled Rue Transnonain, le 15 Avril 1834.
 According to a slightly different account, the lithograph was designed for the subscription publication L'Association Mensuelle.
 The profits were to promote freedom of the press and defrayed legal costs of a lawsuit against the satirical, politically progressive journal Le Charivari to which Daumier contributed regularly.
 The police discovered the print hanging in the window of printseller Ernest Jean Aubert in the Galerie Véro-Dodat (a passageway in 1st arrondissement) and subsequently tracked down and confiscated as many of the prints they could find, along with the original lithographic stone on which the image was drawn.
-Existing prints of are survivors of this effort.
+The surviving prints are from this effort.

 On July 28, 1835, a Corsican member of the Society Giuseppe Marco Fieschi, together with two compatriots, attempted to assassinate King Louis Philippe I using an "infernal machine" consisting of 20 gun-barrels bound and detonated together.
 Although 17 people died, the King survived.
-Fieschi himself was injured, captured, then nursed back to health only to be sentenced and subsequently guillotined.
+Fieschi himself was injured, captured, then nursed back to health, only to be sentenced and subsequently guillotined.